 Dear Friends, Thank You for Your Support

-Once again, we’ve only been able to produce videos like these because educators and community leaders like you believe in the need for media education that doesn’t shy away from tough contemporary issues.
-Your continued support will be absolutely vital to us over the coming year as we work on similarly provocative titles about the social, cultural, and political impact of American mass media.
-We can’t thank you enough for making our work possible.
+Over the years, we’ve only been able to produce timely videos like these because educators and community leaders like you believe in the need for media education resources that don’t shy away from tough contemporary issues.
+So thank you!

 The MEF Team